Dr. Woodruff was appointed Chair of the Department of Applied Psychology and Human Development for a five-year term beginning July 1, 2015.

 Â

-Ying Yao (Sharon) is a PhD student in Applied Psychology & Human Development with a Master of Arts degree in Developmental Psychology and Education from OISE, a Bachelor’s degree in Business Administration, and a Bachelor of Arts (Honours) in Psychology from Wilfrid Laurier University.
-Her research interests include: 1) Children’s stress and emotional development, specifically investigating how potential psychosocial stressors influence children’s physiological stress level; 2) Develop stress interventions, especially interested in the effects of aromatherapy in reducing stress and improving cognitive functions; 3) Emotional patterns in game addictive behavior by using real time psychophysiological and emotional indicators.
+Sharon was a PhD student in Applied Psychology & Human Development with a Master of Arts degree in Developmental Psychology and Education from OISE, a Bachelor’s degree in Business Administration, and a Bachelor of Arts (Honours) in Psychology from Wilfrid Laurier University.
+Her research interests include: 1) Children’s stress and emotional development, 2) Develop stress interventions, 3) Emotional patterns in game addictive behavior by using real time psychophysiological and emotional indicators.